Zeioth/heirline-components.nvim/README.md

 ## Credits
 Many of the GPL3 lua components this plugin use come from AstroNvim > NormalNvim.
 So please support both projects if you enjoy this plugin.

+## FAQ
+* **How can I contribute with a component?** Go to `core.components` and define yours there.
+Then send a PR.
+* **How do components work?** A component as made of providers.
+So you can use providers to build your component.
+Aditionally, conditions are used to decide when a component should be displayed.

 ## Roadmap
 * Cleanup utils → Delete functions that are not used in the code from `init.lua` and `buffer.lua`.
 * Refactor → Let's try to organize the code in a more semantically meaningful way.